firebird-finance/firebird-docs/docs/ama/blueswapama.md

 **gregsam (Blue Swap)**

-It’s not our top priority as we are on bsc.
+It’s not our top priority as we are on BSC.
 If exchanges want to list us they can do it.

 **odkacar**